Skip to main content

 3. The Gut Microbiome As previously discussed, the estrobolome directly modulates circulating estrogen levels.
 Furthermore, gut dysbiosis can lead to increased intestinal permeability (“leaky gut”), which triggers a systemic inflammatory response.
 This inflammation can increase cortisol production (activating the HPA axis) and also directly impair the sensitivity of hormone receptors throughout the body.

-Therefore, a lifestyle strategy aimed at supporting estrogen receptor health is, by definition, a strategy that must also support regulation and diversity.
+Therefore, a lifestyle strategy aimed at supporting estrogen receptor health is, by definition, a strategy that must also support HPA axis regulation and gut microbiome diversity.
 The consumption of anti-inflammatory omega-3 fatty acids, the practice of regular meditation to lower cortisol, and the intake of a wide variety of plant fibers are not separate interventions.
 They are synergistic inputs into a single, interconnected regulatory network that determines the body’s ability to effectively use its hormonal messengers.

 References